 Contrary to its blog, the content within Drift’s Learn center is organized per topic.
-Also interesting is that this is where a lot of the brand’s pillar pages live.
 When we look at the word count of the pages within the Learn center, we can clearly see the presence of some pillar hub pages (shorter in content) and some 10x pillar pages (detailed, usually long-form guides).

 On top of that, Drift is out-writing its competitors for highly competitive search terms such as “demand generation marketing”: